-This major and each concentration is offered in the following modalities: traditional (day-time, face-to-face)only.
+This major includes four concentrations, which allow more in depth focus in the topics of Social Welfare, Criminology, Latinx Studies, or another area of a student's interest.
+The major and each concentration is offered in the following modalities: traditional (day-time, face-to-face) only.